 - Take a bath or a shower.
 Just like it won’t help someone sober up after too many drinks, a shower won’t undo an overdose.
 The hot water and steam can help some people feel better though and prevent any edible overdose.

 - Look for a distraction.
 Watch a movie or play a game to keep the mind busy.

 - Stay with a friend.
 This person can watch the situation and help someone who has taken too much to stay safe.

-Always read the label and dosage guidelines carefully.
+- Always read the label and dosage guidelines carefully.
 This is especially important when using a new product.
-Even someone with experience using cannabis flower may find they react differently to edibles.
+Even someone with experience using cannabis flowers may find they react differently to edibles.